The Bankrate promise

 Your account number will be on the bottom of a check.
-It’s the second set of numbers to the right of your nine-digit routing number and left of the ⑈ symbol.
+It’s the second set of numbers, between your nine-digit routing number and your check number.

 What is the account number on a check?

 The account number on a check is used to identify the unique bank account that the money is coming from.
 Without the right account number, you may face delayed or missing paychecks or fees for failing to pay your bills on time.

 If you have multiple accounts (such as a personal and business accounts), each one will have its own account number.
 While a routing number is specific to your bank or credit union, an account number is specific to you.
 Account numbers vary in length but typically only go up to 12 digits.

 Find your account number on a paper statement

 If you have a paper bank statement or an electronic (PDF) version of it, your account number should be prominently listed on the top of it.
 You’ll see the phrase “account number,” followed by a series of numbers.